Neural Link Prediction with Walk Pooling: Performance of WalkPool on benchmark datasets

 \paragraph{Datasets without attributes} We perform $10$ random splits of the data.
-The average AUCs with standard deviations are shown in Table~\ref{tab1}; the AP results can be found in Appendix~C.\fTBD{Are these reference to appendices correct?
+The average AUCs with standard deviations are shown in Table~\ref{tab1}; the AP results and statistical significance of the results can be found in Appendix~D.\fTBD{Are these reference to appendices correct?
 Why are they hard coded?} For \walkpool, we have considered both the cases with and without the DL node labels\fTBD{has this been defined?} as input features.

 From Table~\ref{tab1}, \walkpool significantly improves the prediction accuracy on all the datasets we have considered.
 It also has a smaller standard deviation, indicating that \walkpool is stable on independent data splits (unlike competing learning methods).
 Among all methods, \walkpool with DL performs the best; the second-best method slightly below is \walkpool without DL.
+In other words, although DRNL slightly improves \walkpool, nonetheless, \walkpool achieves SOTA performance already without it.

-We find that \walkpool performs stably on both homophilic (high average clustering) and heterophilic (low average clustering) datasets, achieving state-of-the-art performance on all.
+\walkpool performs stably on both homophilic (high ACC) and heterophilic (low ACC) datasets, achieving state-of-the-art performance on all.
 Remarkably, on \textbf{Power} and \textbf{Router} where topology-based heuristics such as AA and Katz fail, \walkpool shows strong performance (it also outperforms SEAL by about 5\% on \textbf{Power}).
 This confirms that walk profiles are expressive descriptors of the local network organizing patterns, and that \walkpool can fit their parameters from data without making prior topological assumptions.

-\paragraph{Datasets with node attributes} We apply \walkpool to extract higher-order information from node representations generated via unsupervised learning.
+Experiments with $50\%$ observed training edges can be found in Appendix F. \paragraph{Datasets with node attributes} We apply \walkpool to extract higher-order information from node representations generated via unsupervised learning.
 We again perform $10$ random splits of the data and report the average AUC with standard deviations in Table~\ref{tab2}; for AP see Appendix~D. In Table~\ref{tab2}, we show the results of unsupervised models with and without \walkpool.
 For all the unsupervised models and datasets, \walkpool improves the prediction accuracy.
 On the \textbf{Pubmed} dataset where the relative importance of topology over features is greater, \walkpool brings about the most significant gains.

 While traditional heuristics cannot include node attributes, \walkpool encodes the node attributes into random walk transition probabilities via the attention mechanism, which allows it to capture structure and node attributes simultaneously.
 The prediction accuracy relies on the unsupervised GNN which generates the inital node representation.
 We find that the combination of GIC and \walkpool yields the highest accuracy for all three datasets.
 Importance of initial node representations is plain since \walkpool is not designed to uncover structure in node attributes.
 Nonetheless, \walkpool greatly improves performance of unsupervised GNN on the downstream link prediction task.